The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 - Storage could be an issue due to size

-The largest rake in our test this leaf rake has an extra wide plastic head and an aluminium handle with a plastic coating and a vinyl grip to help you hold the rake firmly and the handle extends into the head giving extra stability and strength.
-It's very light to use and its broad head means it rakes across the lawn quickly and effectively but it's too big for working in borders.
-The overall length of 197cm id ideal for protecting the back and for taller gardeners but may be awkward for those smaller gardeners and those working in restricted spaces.
-It feels well made and we liked its size and strength, although unfortunately in our test the plastic coating quickly split and cracked which made it uncomfortable and sharp in the hand.
-However, it does come with a ten year warranty.
+This very large leaf rake has an extra-wide plastic head and an aluminium handle with a plastic coating.
+There is also a vinyl grip to help you hold the rake firmly, and the handle extends into the head, giving extra stability and strength.
+It's very light to use and its broad head means it rakes across the lawn quickly and effectively, but it's too big for working in borders.
+The overall length of 197cm is ideal for protecting the back and makes this rake very comfortable for taller gardeners, but may be awkward for smaller gardeners and those working in restricted spaces.
+It feels well-made and we liked its size and strength, although unfortunately, in our test the plastic coating quickly split and cracked, which made it uncomfortable and sharp in the hand.
+However, it does come with a 10-year warranty.

 Buy the Corona BigLOAD junior rake from Burgon and Ball